Stripped (Christina Aguilera album): Background and development

 Following the release of her self-titled debut album in 1999, Aguilera had achieved major success with four worldwide hits, including "Genie in a Bottle" and "What a Girl Wants".
-Following that, she continued to garner major success with "Lady Marmalade" (2001) – a cover of Labelle's song of the same title – which features Lil' Kim, Pink and Mýa.
 Despite the international success, Aguilera was unsatisfied with the music and image that her former manager Steve Kurtz, had created for her, having been marketed as a bubblegum pop singer because of the genre's financial lure.
 She mentioned plans for her next album to have more musical and lyrical depth.

-By late 2000, Aguilera decided not to continue the contact with Kurtz.
+By late 2000, Aguilera decided not to continue the contract with Kurtz.
 After terminating Kurtz's services, Irving Azoff was hired as her new manager.
 Following the managerial shakeup, Aguilera decided to create her new style of music on the following album.
 She also used her new alter ego Xtina.
 She also changed her public appearance and persona, with her hair dyed black and nude photographs on magazine covers.
 Aguilera further commented about the event with USA Today: "When you're part of a pop phenomenon, you have so many opinions shoved down your throat.
 People try to tell you what you should do, how you should act, what you should wear, who you should be with.
 At the time things started happening for me, it was popular to be the squeaky-clean, cookie-cutter pop singer.
 But that role didn't speak to me, because it's so boring and superficial".